Volcanoes of the World, Country by Country

 There is a cable car up Usu itself, but exploring the neighboring peaks is a good way to remind yourself of the bizarre power of vulcanicity.
 Stay at any of the hotels around pretty Lake Toya.

-Shakurajima lies in Kagoshime Bay, off the southern island of Kyushu, and erupts more or less constantly.
+Sakurajima lies in Kagoshima Bay, off the southern island of Kyushu, and erupts more or less constantly.
 Its three peaks can be reached from several places on the road around its base.
-Tiny oranges grown in groves at the foot of Shakurajima sell for a small fortune on Tokyo markets.
+Tiny oranges grown in groves at the foot of Sakurajima sell for a small fortune on Tokyo markets.

 With Kamchatka, the dangling peninsula off far eastern Russia, now getting easier to reach by air and sea, its twenty-nine huge active volcanoes are becoming increasingly accessible.